 Regardless of the actual origin of the deposits, certain habits of the deposits--habits that have been recognized through geologic mapping and exploration experience--are useful as guides for finding ore (Weir, 1952).
-In southwestern Colorado most of the deposits are in the uppermost sandstone stratum in the Salt Wash member of the Morrison formation.
-Generally the central or thicker parts of the sandstone lenses are more favorable--many deposits are in sandstone that is 40 feet or more thick, few deposits are in sandstone less than 20 feet thick.
-Cross-bedded, relatively coarse-grained sandstone is more favorable than thinly or evenly bedded, fine-grained sandstone.
-Light-yellow-brown sandstone speckled with limonite stain is more favorable than red or reddish-brown sandstone.
-Sandstone that contains or is underlain by a considerable amount of gray, altered mudstone is more favorable than sandstone containing and underlain by red, unaltered mudstone--this guide is perhaps the most useful in diamond-drill exploration.
-If the deposits have a hypogene origin, then localities where favorable host rocks are near or coextensive with areas of more intense deformation may be especially favorable for finding ore.
+In southwestern Colorado most of the deposits are in the uppermost sandstone stratum in the Salt Wash member of the Morrison formation, Generally the central or thicker parts of the sandstone lenses are more favorable--many deposits are in sandstone that is 40 feet or more thick, few deposits are in sandstone less than 20 feet thick, Cross-bedded, relatively coarse-grained sandstone is more favorable than thinly or evenly bedded, fine-grained sandstone, Light-yellow-brown sandstone speckled with limonite stain is more favorable than red or reddish-brown sandstone.
+Sandstone that contains considerable appoints of gray altered mudstone or is underlain by a considerable thickness of this tock is more favorable than sandstone containing and underlain by red unaltered mudstone--this guide is perhaps the most useful in diamond-drill exploration.
+If the deposits have a hypogene origin, then the localities where favorable host rocks are near or co-extensive with areas of more intense deformation may be especially favorable for finding ore.